richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

 **Scan** builds and runs unit tests on the simulator or a physical device.

-**Cert** accesses and validates certificates in the Developer Portal, creating a new one if required. **Sigh** does the same for provisioning profiles, though oddly also includes a tool for resigning an existing ipa with a different signing identity / provisioning profile.
+**Cert** accesses and validates signing identities in the Developer Portal and stores them in your local keychain, creating a new one if required.

+**Sigh** functions similarly Cert but for provisioning profiles.
+It also includes a tool for resigning an existing ipa with a different signing identity / provisioning profile.

 **Match** is the newer, and recommend, alternative to both Cert and Sigh.
-Instead of using the Developer Portal as the source of truth for signing identitues, it uses a git repository.
+Instead of using the Developer Portal as the source of truth for signing identitues and provisioning profiles, it uses a git repository.
 The thinking behind the process is outlined at https://codesigning.guide/.
 Sigh and Cert can both still be useful for advanced scenarios, but most of the time you won't need them.

 **Deliver** uploads a new app version into iTunes.
 It can either use local metadata and screenshots to automatically submit for review, or you can add that manually yourself.